mgol/grunt-check-dependencies/README.md

     // Default: `false`.
     install: boolean,

-    // If true, instead of aborting the task after checking (and installing), the task will continue.
+    // If true, instead of aborting the task after checking (and installing), the task will
+    // continue.
+This option requires `install: true` to work.
     // Default: `false`.
     continue: boolean,
 }